rickwysocki/littleGhost/README.md

 ## Configuring the Blog

 You've likely noticed that the "Posts" item in the header isn't working.
 It's a simple fix.
-Create a folder in the Content directory titled Posts.
+Create a folder in the Content directory titled posts.
 You can then go ahead and add posts there.
 I recommend using Hugo's page bundles, but you can also add files directly there as well.

 ==Note: you may need to quit and restart the server in the terminal after adding the Posts folder.==